Stardown-app/Stardown/README.md

 Stardown looks for an HTML element ID where you right-clicked, but some parts of websites don't have any IDs.
 If there is no HTML element ID where you right-click and you don't select text before right-clicking, the link Stardown creates will be for the entire page, not for the part of the page where you right-clicked.
 Most websites assign an ID to each section title.

+It's also not possible to link to text within the rarely used [HTML iframes](https://www.w3schools.com/html/html_iframe.asp) because text fragments don't support iframes.
+Lastly, a small number of sites allow creating text-fragment links but don't allow using them.

 ### The right-click option disappeared

 This is an occasionally reoccuring bug in browsers.
 Reinstalling Stardown should fix it.